technisekai/restaurant-app/README.md

 # :round_pushpin: Restaurant App

 ### :ledger: Description
-Buld using flutter, this application show list of restaurants.
+Build using flutter, this application show list of restaurants.
 The list restaurants data get from API.
 This app have some fetaures:
 1. List restaurants

 2. Detail restaurant